-Assessment Studies/Surveys, and Social & Environmental Development Programs such as expanded mangrove areas, initiated and supported livelihood projects, implemented reforestation programs on the island and cultivated marine sanctuary, i.e., giant clams and abalones.
-The Company has spent Php1.42 Billion for these activities from 1999-2021.
-The Company has established an Environmental Monitoring Fund for MMT, which has an initial amount of Php600,000.00 determined by the work and financial plan of the Monitoring Team.
-Also, an Environmental Guarantee Fund was established with a cash component of Php13.61 Million as of December 31, 2021.
-This enables the continued mining operations of the Company.
+SMPC's has established an Environmental Monitoring Fund for MMT, which has an initial amount of Php600,000 determined by the work and financial plan of the Monitoring Team.
+Also, an Environmental Guarantee Fund was established with a cash component of Php1.5 Million.
+This enables the continued mining operations of SMPC.